seerde/Project-2/README.md

 - **Responsive Web Design**: Making web applications that respond to device size.
 - **Server Side Applications**: Server-side scripting is a technique used in web development which involves employing scripts on a web server which produce a response customized for each user's (client's) request to the website.
 - **Databases**: A structured set of data held in a computer, especially one that is accessible in various ways.
-- **SQL**: SQL is used to communicate with a database.
+- **NoSQL**: SQL is used to communicate with a database.
 It is the standard language for relational database management systems.
 SQL statements are used to perform tasks such as update data on a database, or retrieve data from a database.
-- **Ruby**: Ruby programming fundamentals including Object Oriented Programming with Classes and Inheritance.
+- **JavaScript**: JavaScript programming fundamentals including Object Oriented Programming with Classes and Inheritance.
-- **Ruby on Rails**: A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
+- **NodeJS and Express**: A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.

 ---